 • Over-exercising

-• Abusing steroid drugs
+• Using performance-enhancing drugs

-• “Yo-Yo” dieting (repeated cycles of extreme dieting, followed by weight gain).
+• “Yo-Yo” dieting (repeated cycles of extreme dieting, followed by weight gain)

 Almost 10% of the population is thought to be living with an eating disorder.